kubernetes/website/content/en/docs/concepts/architecture/controller.md

 As a tenet of its design, Kubernetes uses lots of controllers that each manage a particular aspect of cluster state.
-Most commonly, a particular control loop (controller) uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.
-For example, a controller for Jobs tracks Job objects (to discover new work) and Pod objects (to run the Jobs, and then to see when the work is finished).
-In this case something else creates the Jobs, whereas the Job controller creates Pods.
+Most commonly, a particular control loop (controller) uses one kind of resource as its desired state and has a different kind of resource that it manages to make that desired state happen.
+For example, a controller for Jobs tracks Job objects (to discover new work) and Pod objects (to run the Jobs and to see when the work is finished).
+In this case, something else creates the Jobs, whereas the Job controller creates Pods.

-It's useful to have simple controllers rather than one, monolithic set of control loops that are interlinked.
+It's useful to have simple controllers rather than one monolithic set of control loops that are interlinked.
 Controllers can fail, so Kubernetes is designed to allow for that.